Toyota Avalon Performance

 Acceleration and Power

-The 2014 Toyota Avalon comes with a 3.5-liter V6 engine that makes 268 horsepower.
-A six-speed automatic transmission is standard.
-The 2014 Avalon gets an EPA-estimated 21/31 mpg city/highway, which is good for an affordable large car.
+The 2015 Toyota Avalon comes with a 3.5-liter V6 engine that delivers 268 horsepower.
+A six-speed automatic transmission comes standard.
+According to the EPA, the 2015 Avalon gets 21/31 mpg city/highway, which is good for the class.

 - "The V6 provides brisk acceleration-Toyota forecasts 6.7 seconds to 60 mph." -- Popular Mechanics (2013)